matadan/impact-animation-importer/README.md

 	})

-Don't forget to drop your animation files into `lib\game\animations` so that they can be required.
+Don't forget to drop your animation files into `lib/game/animations/` so that they can be required.